emmanuel-logy/visual_servoing_scara/README.md

 ### Demo 3 - Visual Servoing . . . *plots using rosbag on rqt_gui* !!!
 <figure>
     <img src="media/demo3_plots.gif" height="360" width="672" />
-    <figcaption><i>The plots represent the movement of each joint during the visual servoing process.
-As we can observe, the change is gradual and this shows that the controller I've implemented and the PID gains tuned are doing a pretty good job.</i></figcaption>
 </figure>

+> :information_source: The plots represent the movement of each joint during the visual servoing process.
+As we can observe, the change is gradual and this shows that the controller I've implemented and the PID gains tuned are doing a pretty good job.